andrewscouten/CrisisOfCrowns/obsidian/(2) Campaign/(1) Entities/Gods/The Three Siblings/Myrmidia.md

 ## About

-- Depicted as a human
+- Depicted as a human, 5'5"
 - Sensations of steel and leather

 ## Connections